luizcarlosfaria/spring-net/README.md

 # Summer.Net
 A .NetStandard 2.0 port of Spring.Net

-### This ports extends [Spring.NET  2.0](https://github.com/spring-projects/spring-net) adding support to .NET Standard
+### This port extends [Spring.NET  2.0](https://github.com/spring-projects/spring-net) adding support to .NET Standard

 I'm Luiz Carlos Faria, Spring.NET user.
 I love this project.
 I couldn't just and watch the project die, Spring.NET solve many questions and adress many ways to do IoC and Dependency Injection the right way.
 It's a pleasure contribute with this discussion.